 Consistently ranked as one of Russia’s top universities, the Higher School of Economics is a leader in Russian education and one of the preeminent economics and social sciences universities in eastern Europe and Eurasia.
 Having rapidly grown into a well-renowned research university over two decades, HSE sets itself apart with its international presence and cooperation.

 HSE faculty, researchers, and students represent over 50 countries, and are dedicated to maintaining the highest academic standards.

 Students will have all of the privileges and advantages of studying at HSE, including access to dormitories, library, discounts and all HSE facilities.

-The programme will primarily take place in Shukhov Lab, located in the heart of Moscow, only 10 minutes walk from the Kremlin.
+The laboratory, named after the famous Russian engineer who worked in the building for more than 20 years and located in the heart of Moscow, only 10 minutes walk from the Kremlin.